Sieve Methods in Random Graph Theory: Introduction

 \section{Introduction}

-For the purpose of analyzing the random graphs in this paper, we first introduce two sieves known as the simple sieve and the Turan sieve.
+For the purpose of analyzing the random graphs in this paper, we first introduce two sieves known as the simple sieve and the Turan sieve, which were introduced in \cite{comb}.
 These sieves can be described in terms of a bipartite graph.
 Let $X$ be a bipartite graph with finite partite sets $A$ and $B$.
 For $a \in A$ and $b \in B$, we denote by $a\sim b$ if there is an edge that joins $a$ and $b$.
 Define

 For $b_1,b_2\in B$, we define

 In \cite{comb}, R. Murty and the first author derived an elementary sieve method, called \textit{the simple sieve}, which states that

 In the same paper, they also adopted Tur\'an's proof about the normal order of distinct prime factors of a natural number \cite{turan} to prove that